• Home

 About This Song

-“The Man That Got Away” was written by Harold Arlen and Ira Gershwin for Judy Garland to sing in her 1954 version of A Star Is Born, with James Mason.
+“The Man That Got Away” was written by Harold Arlen and Ira Gershwin for Judy Garland to sing in the 1954 film A Star Is Born, with James Mason.
 Her performance of the song is legendary in film history, with 27 takes in three days, three separate sessions, and two different directors.
 The filmed scene is brilliant and made the song a huge hit for Garland, who sang it in most of her concerts.

 About This Version

-Tony Bennett recorded “The Man That Got Away” in 1959 with Ralph Sharon for the album Tony Sings For Two, released in 1962.
+Tony Bennett recorded “The Man That Got Away” on October 28, 1959, for his album with Ralph Sharon, Tony Sings For Two, released in 1962.

 Filed Under: Song of the Day Tagged With: A Star Is Born, Harold Arlen, Ira Gershwin, Judy Garland, Ralph Sharon, Tony Bennett, Tony Sings for Two